tresorit/ZeroKit-Azure-marketplace-vm/zkitadm/README.md

 ### Upgrade
 Updates zkit adm utility and NPM, then upgrades server software fromt he global git repository. (update followed by software update).

 **Note:** This command will stop the backend service before update and restart it after.
-This may caues 1-2 minutes of service interruption.
+This may cause 1-2 minutes of service interruption.

 ```bash
 > zkitadm upgrade